Courses

 Examines key Latin American texts of different genres (poems, short stories and excerpts from novels, chronicles, comics, screenplays, cyberfiction) and from different time periods from the conquest to modernity.
 This class places emphasis on problems of cultural definition and identity construction as they are elaborated in literary discourse.
 Identifying major themes (coloniality and emancipation, modernismo and modernity, indigenismo, hybridity and mestizaje, nationalisms, Pan-Americanism, etc.) we will trace continuities and ruptures throughout Latin American intellectual history.

 Prerequisite: HISP 109b or HISP 111b, or permission of the instructor.
-[Cross-listed with ECS & LACLS.]
+Course may be repeated for credit.
+Does not fulfill writing intensive beginning fall 2020.

-Prerequisite: HISP 111b, or permission of the instructor.
-[Cross-listed with LACLS.]
+Prerequisite: HISP 109b or HISP 111b, or permission of the instructor.

 Literature and Culture Courses (Taught in English)